Davidhefe/jr-software-engineer-test/README.md

 # Commerce Services - Technical Interview

+### Answer
+This project contains the solved exercise proposed which is explained further down in this README.
+It contains the necessary logic to satisfy the functional requirements as well as its corresponding tests and logging.
+In some classes some functions have been written in a functional programming way and in an imperative programming way getting to show that both are equally good.

 ### Context

 We are an online book store.
 We have an API that returns our catalog and stock.